VeerMuchandi/istio-on-openshift/InstallingIstioOnOpenShift.md

 >**Note** Istio on OpenShift is still Tech Preview.
 So, these labs are to learn how things are shaping up.
 Technology Preview releases are not supported with Red Hat production service-level agreements (SLAs) and might not be functionally complete, and Red Hat does NOT recommend using them for production.

-These steps have been tested for OCP 3.10.14.
+These steps have been tested for `OCP 3.11.16`.

 ## Prerequisites
 * A Running OpenShift Cluster that is deployed either using `ovs-subnet` or `ovs-networkpolicy` plugins